ValeP314/pp5-tangled-treasure/README.md

   * The list of items is fully responsive and displays 4 items on larger screens, 3 on medium screens, 2 on small screens and 1 on mobile devices.
 The feature has been tested for numerous screen sizes and works well.
 * Search box:
   * The search functionality was tested searching for words included in the title (such as bag, toy, etc.) and included in the descriptions (such as cotton, wool, etc.).
+  * The search functionality was tested for categories of items, making sure that they would all work.
 * Opening an item:
   *
 * Footer: